 For a no point loan the interest rate may be .25% to .5% than what is shown (assuming that a no point option is available).
 Freddie Mac only offers financing for conventional loans with conforming loan limits.
 Regardless, the Freddie Mac interest rate can be used as a placeholder for the government loans (like FHA, VA, and USDA) since those rates aren’t published.

 Enter Program, Occupancy, and HOA

-The next input is the occupancy, program, and monthly HOA dues.
+The next input in the DTI calculator is the occupancy, program, and monthly HOA dues.

 For occupancy, “Homestead” means you plan on living in the home as your primary residence.

 The default loan program is set to conventional financing.